lvgl/lvgl/docs/CODING_STYLE.rst

     type_name_t * lv_function_name(lv_obj_t * parent);

-The normal comment prefix ``/**`` causes the comment to document the code member coming *after* the comment.
+The normal comment prefix ``/**`` causes the comment to document the code member *after* the comment.
 When documenting a code member that is *before* the comment, such as a struct member, use ``/**<`` like this:

 .. code-block:: c